Your GP should arrange for you to see a specialist if you have symptoms that could be due to pancreatic cancer.

 In England, Wales and Northern Ireland

 You should have an urgent referral for possible cancer of the pancreas if you are aged 40 or over and have jaundice.
 Jaundice means yellowing of the skin and whites of the eyes.

-Your GP should consider referring you for an urgent CT scan or an urgent ultrasound scan (if a CT scan is not available), if you are aged 60 or over with weight loss and any of the following symptoms:
+Your GP should consider referring you for an urgent CT scan or ultrasound scan if you are aged 60 or over with weight loss and any of the following: